-And of course, all of this is supplemental to the fact that thousands of psoriasis sufferers are already finding reliable, effective relief in the form of CBD oil, and have been for years.
+And of course, all of this is supplemental to the fact that many psoriasis sufferers (however anecdotal their cases may be) are already finding reliable, effective relief in the form of CBD oil, and have been for years.

-We’ve already of course briefly gone over two of the key publications pointing to CBD as potential treatment option for psoriasis, with one showcasing the presence of a functional endocannabinoid system within skin cell layers, and another pinpointing the role of cannabinoids as anti-inflammatory agents within the specific psoriatic pathway.
+We’ve already briefly gone over two of the key publications pointing to CBD as a potential treatment option for psoriasis, with one showcasing the presence of a functional endocannabinoid system within skin cell layers, and another pinpointing the role of cannabinoids as anti-inflammatory agents within the specific psoriatic pathway.

-As did the previously mentioned study, this same publication has also verified the presence of cannabinoid receptors within human skin layers, and also has verified their presence in anandamide – a cannabinoid receptor ligand which has been shown to directly inhibit epidermal (skin) cell differentiation.
+As did the previously mentioned study, this publication has verified the presence of cannabinoid receptors within human skin layers and also has verified the presence of anandamide in the skin, which is a cannabinoid receptor ligand that has been shown to inhibit epidermal (skin) cell differentiation.

-Studies like this one and the other two previously mentioned have effectively showcased CBD’s ability to influence, manipulate, and ultimately correct both the underlying conditions of psoriasis and the onslaught of symptoms and medical side effects brought on by its characteristic pathways.
+Studies like this one (and the other two previously mentioned) have effectively showcased CBD’s potential to influence, manipulate, and ultimately correct both the underlying conditions of psoriasis and the onslaught of symptoms and side effects brought on by its characteristic pathways.

-And lastly, one more thing of note, we mentioned earlier about the dangerous prevalence of clinical depression among victims of psoriasis; compared to the average population, they’re over 50% more likely to display characteristics of the mental illness.
-In light of that overwhelming statistic, it’s important to mention the well-documented therapeutic benefits of cannabis – in particular CBD – on emotional and psychological conditions such as depression.
+Lastly, one more thing of note, we mentioned earlier about the dangerous prevalence of clinical depression among victims of psoriasis; compared to the average population, they’re over 50% more likely to display characteristics of the mental illness.
+In light of that overwhelming statistic, it’s important to mention the well-documented therapeutic benefits of cannabis – in particular, CBD – on emotional and psychological conditions such as depression.